SGGaita/food-Ecommerce-Web-App/README.md

 <p>This application implements the following payments gateways:</p>

-* M-PESA - This is implemented using the [M-Pesa Library for Node JS ](https://github.com/safaricom/mpesa-node-library), that exposes M-Pesa API by Safaricom.
+* M-PESA - [INCOMPLETE] This is implemented using the [M-Pesa Library for Node JS ](https://github.com/safaricom/mpesa-node-library), that exposes M-Pesa API by Safaricom.
-* Stripe - The Stripe Node library provides convenient access to the [Stripe API](https://github.com/stripe/stripe-node) that allows collecting customer and payment information made using VISA/ Mastercard.
+* Stripe - [INCOMPLETE] The Stripe Node library provides convenient access to the [Stripe API](https://github.com/stripe/stripe-node) that allows collecting customer and payment information made using VISA/ Mastercard.

 ## Mobile platform